code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

 found in `<CASE>`.

-For each duplicated case, SMGR can run the case, compare the obtained checkpoint file with the previous one from the repository, and plot curves in order to illustrate the computations.
-All generated figures are batched in `report_figures.pdf`.
+For each duplicated case, SMGR can run the case, compare the obtained checkpoint file with the previous one from a reference destination repository, and plot curves in order to illustrate the computations.
+All generated figures are batched in`report_figures.pdf`.

 In the **repository**, previous results of computations are required only for checkpoint files comparison purposes.
 They can be also useful, if the user needs